Have I been Misclassified as an Independent Contractor?

 Am I Misclassified as an Independent Contractor?
 Am I Really an Employee?

-If you believe you have been misclassified as an independent contractor, please contact Employment Attorney Raymond Nardo.
+Once again, if you believe you have been misclassified as an independent contractor, it’s important to contact an experienced Employment Attorney.
+Please contact Employment Attorney Raymond Nardo with your questions or concerns.

 GET A CONSULTATION